 Readings & Readiness Assessment

 We believe that critical thinking and problem-solving are essential skills for physicians.
 Our curriculum is designed to engage students in active learning by delivering content in multiple modalities, such as small groups, team-based learning, labs, and selected lectures where appropriate.
 Faculty members act as the facilitators of the curriculum, and are available to answer questions and offer clarification.
 But the onus of learning is on YOU.

 Consider this quote from Peter Brown’s book, Make it Stick: The Science of Successful Learning.
 “Many common study habits and practice routines turn out to be counterproductive.
 Underlining and highlighting, rereading, cramming, and single-minded repetition of new skills create the illusion of mastery, but gains fade quickly.
 More complex and durable learning comes from self-testing, introducing certain difficulties in practice, waiting to re-study new material until a little forgetting has set in, and interleaving the practice of one skill or topic with another.”

 For this reason, we strongly encourage you to take the readiness assessment and complete the pre-readings we’ve recommended.
 You will be able to see what we consider to be a baseline of knowledge for your first day of class, as well as get you started in identifying your own gaps of knowledge and address those areas if necessary before you arrive for medical school.
 If you do this before you arrive, you will have a smoother start once you get here.

+You will only be able to login after May 15, 2018.
 Instructions on how to access the Readiness Assessment and recommended readings:

 - Log in to Blackboard using your campus key and password.